Kerbal Space Program: Commercial

 In the hours after its Steam early access release on 20 March 2013, Kerbal Space Program was one of the platform's top 5 best-selling games, as well as the best seller on Steam for Linux.

 Squad has released physical merchandise such as clothing and plush toys.
 In March 2015, Squad and 3D printing service Eucl3D announced a partnership that would allow players to order custom models of their craft.

+Following the launch of the Artemis II mission in April 2026 the game surpassed its all time concurrent player count peak, possibly due to enthusiasm created by a manned lunar mission for space exploration.

 Scientific community

 The game has crossed over into the scientific community with scientists and members of the space industry displaying an interest in the game, including NASA, ESA, ULA's Tory Bruno, Rocket Lab's Peter Beck, and SpaceX's Elon Musk.
 Squad has added a NASA-based Asteroid Redirect Mission pack to the game, allowing players in-game to track and capture asteroids for mining and study.
 Squad has also developed an official mod for the game centered around observing and tracking threatening asteroids, named "Asteroid Day".
 The mod was developed in partnership with the B612 Foundation.
 Some parts from this mod outside of core functionality were added as part of the release of the 1.1 update, with full integration of the mod to stock game being the version 1.3.
 In collaboration with ESA, Squad added components for the BepiColombo and Rosetta spacecraft, along with several ESA-themed textures for in-game parts in version 1.10.

-For the second orbital test flight of the Boeing Starliner which docked with the International Space Station on 21 May 2022, the crew placed a Kerbal plush in the vessel to be used as the zero gravity indicator.
+For the second orbital test flight of the Boeing Starliner which docked with the International Space Station on 21 May 2022, the crew placed a plushie of a Kerbal in the vessel to be used as the zero gravity indicator.
 A Boeing spokesperson said that "Jeb" was chosen "to represent the enthusiasm many on the Starliner engineering team have for the game, as well as the science, technology, engineering and mathematics (STEM) lessons it imparts to players."

 Sequel

 A sequel, Kerbal Space Program 2, released in early access on 24 February 2023.

 Kerbal Space Program 2 planned to build on the sandbox features of its predecessor, Kerbal Space Program, by adding elements such as new propulsion methods (e.g. the Orion drive), habitation modules for building on-surface, orbital and planetary colonies, a multiplayer mode, as well as interstellar travel throughout the course of its early access.
-Even now, many of these promised features are incomplete or not present, angering many fans.
+Many of the promised features were incomplete or not present, angering many fans.

 Moreover, Intercept Games, the developer of the game, was shut down after its game development team had been laid off in June 2024.
 The game has not been updated since then.

-Owing to this, and given the game's poor performance and lack of information on its future, its Steam page was review bombed causing the average rating to fall to "Overwhelmingly Negative."
+Owing to this and given the game's poor performance and lack of information on its future, its Steam page was review bombed causing the average rating to fall to "Overwhelmingly Negative."

-The status of Kerbal Space Program 2 is as of October 2025 unknown.